keldefrawy/keldefrawy.github.io/_rd_articles/startup-not-laboratory.md

 reading_time: 14
 central_claim: Venture-backed startups are specialized transition institutions rewarded for focus, speed, demand, and company-level value; asking them to preserve broad, weakly appropriable research capability confuses commercialization with stewardship of a commons.
 claim_status: Provisional firsthand analysis of one spinout, bounded by public transition records and broader venture-capital evidence
-hero_image: /assets/images/rd-ratchet/rd-ratchet-hero.webp
+hero_image: /assets/images/rd-ratchet/articles/article-12-startup-not-laboratory.webp
-hero_alt: A narrow product bridge carries selected research across integration, compliance, sales, procurement, and support while a wider research commons remains behind.
+hero_alt: A startup team selects one path from a broad research commons and carries a product across a clock-bound bridge of testing, integration, compliance, manufacturing, delivery, and support.
 hero_caption: Conceptual illustration; it does not disclose Confidencial.io customer, financing, or product-confidential information.
 source_ids:
-  - sri-confidencial-spinout-2022
+  - sri-confidencial-announcement-2022
   - nber-vc-decisions-2016
   - teece-appropriability-1986
   - darpa-race